 2. Zero-Knowledge Architecture

-3. 2-Factor Authentication (2FA)
+4. 2-Factor Authentication (2FA)

 Most password managers support 2-factor authentication, which provides an additional layer of security.
 With 2FA enabled, you’ll need to provide a second form of verification (like a code sent to your phone) to access your vault.
 This is a huge plus because even if someone did guess your master password, they’d still need your 2FA code to get in.

-4. Password Managers on Multiple Devices
+5. Password Managers on Multiple Devices

-Many password managers sync your vault across devices—like your phone, tablet, and computer.
+Many password managers sync your vault across devices – like your phone, tablet, and computer.
 While this is convenient, it does open the door to potential risks if one of those devices is compromised.
 This is why securing each device with a strong password or biometric login (like Face ID) and ensuring you log out when not in use is crucial.

 What Are the Potential Risks?

-Single Point of Failure
+1. Single Point of Failure (Master Key Risk)

-Data Breaches and Security Concerns
+4. Vendor Data Breaches and Metadata Leakage

 Should You Use a Password Manager?

 After all this, you may be wondering, “Is it worth it?”
 The answer really depends on your priorities, but for most people, the benefits far outweigh the risks.
-In a world where data breaches and phishing scams are common, having strong, unique passwords for each account is crucial—and a password manager is one of the easiest ways to make that happen.
+In a world where data breaches and phishing scams are common, having strong, unique passwords for each account is crucial – and a password manager is one of the easiest ways to make that happen.

 Using a password manager lets you: